 A potential solution to overcome these types of barriers is through the use of performance-based risk-sharing agreements (PBRSAs).
 For a disabling complication like complex perianal fistulas, a PBRSA can be hugely valuable, giving payers and clinicians the opportunity to provide patients with a new therapeutic option while collecting additional evidence needed for a greater understanding of the disease.4

-To support a PBRSA, patient registries can be designed to collect disease and healthcare resource utilization data relevant and adaptable for country-specific healthcare systems, making these more attractive for payers across Europe.4 The overall success of a PBRSA will depend on a company’s willingness to assume risk and provide resources upfront, as well as payers’ willingness to invest in a treatment to deliver the expected outcome.
+TTo support a PBRSA, patient registries can be designed to collect disease and healthcare resource utilization data, which is relevant and adaptable for country-specific healthcare systems.
+This makes these agreements more attractive for payers across Europe.4 The overall success of a PBRSA will depend on a company’s willingness to assume risk and provide resources upfront, as well as the payers’ willingness to invest in a treatment to deliver the expected outcome.

 Collaborate to support patient access